OBSERVATIONS

 See my “jaywalking index” on my Travel Page.

 2. War Crimes.
-I think the biggest thing that bothers me about Japan is that they have never owned up to their horrific brutality in WWII (whereas Germany has completely apologized).
+I think the biggest thing that bothers me about Japan is that they have never owned up to its horrific brutality in WWII (whereas Germany has completely apologized).
 The motto of the three Alls – kill all, loot all, burn all resulted in huge civilian death rates.
 In China, twice the number of civilians died compared to Jews killed in the Holocaust.
 300,000 in the Nanjing Massacre, 100,000 in the Manila Massacre, and 200,000 on the Daath Railway in Thailand/Burma are the most well-known.
 Poison gas was common.

 The most horrific was Unit 761 in Harbin, China, where 200,000 Chinese died from medical experimentation – people were exposed to diseases, starved, and had vivisections with no anesthesia.
 Women were raped repeatedly, and the resulting babies were experimented on.
 After the war was concluded, not one Japanese was even tried – the Americans let them go scot-free to obtain the results of the experiments.